Princess Beatrice's Wedding Tiara Is a Touching Tribute to Her Grandmother, the Queen

 Beatrice's choice of tiara and a vintage Norman Hartnell dress, which was also on loan from the Queen, make it clear that making her grandmother a part of the marriage ceremony was important to the oldest York sister.
 The wedding was even "planned around the Queen's schedule," a source said.

-As the tiara is such a stunning piece, Beatrice kept her other jewelry to a minimum on her wedding day, wearing only her engagement ring and new gold band, which was designed by Shaun Leane.
+As the tiara is such a stunning piece, Beatrice kept her other jewelry to a minimum on her wedding day, wearing only her engagement ring and new gold band, which was designed by Shaun Leane, and simple bracelets.
 But unlike her sister Princess Eugenie, who also wed in Windsor in 2018, albeit in a much larger event, Beatrice opted for a veil, kept in place by the topper.

 You Might Also Like